churchers/vm-bhyve/README.md

     vm_list="" # list to start automatically on boot vm_delay="5" # seconds delay between starting machines

-Initialise all kernel modules and finish creating the directory structure This command needs to be run once after each host reboot (this is normally handled by the rc.d script included) **vmm.ko should not be loaded at this point**
+Initialise all kernel modules and finish creating the directory structure:

+This command needs to be run once after each host reboot (this is normally handled by the rc.d script included)

+**vmm.ko should not be loaded at this point**
+In order to stop the init rountine running more than once I currently run a simple check and exit if vmm.ko is loaded.
+This will be improved in a future update.

     # vm init

-Copy the sample templates to the folder `/path/to/my/vms/.templates/` This completes the basic setup
+Copy the sample templates to the folder `/path/to/my/vms/.templates/`

+This completes the basic setup

 ##Virtual Switch Management

-Create a new virtual switch and assign em0 to it:
+Create a new virtual switch called 'public' and assign em0 to it:
+You can use any name you like (lan/internet/etc), although the included templates are set to create one interface on a switch called 'public'.
+(Obviously you can change the templates if you like)

     # vm switch create public
     # vm switch add public em0